-Grant Thornton LLP, independent registered chartered accountants, are the auditors of the Corporation and have performed the audit in respect of the annual financial statements of the Corporation for the financial year ended December 31, 2018.
+Grant Thornton LLP, independent registered chartered accountants, are the auditors of the Corporation and have performed the audit in respect of the annual financial statements of the Corporation for the financial year ended December 31, 2019.
 Grant Thornton LLP is independent of the Corporation within the meaning of the CPA Code of Professional Conduct of the Chartered Professional Accountants of Ontario.

-The following person has also prepared or certified a report, valuation, statement or opinion described or included in a filing, or referred to in a filing, made by the Corporation under National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators during, or relating to, the financial year of the Corporation ended December 31, 2018:
+The following person has also prepared or certified a report, valuation, statement or opinion described or included in a filing, or referred to in a filing, made by the Corporation under National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators during, or relating to, the financial year of the Corporation ended December 31, 2019:

-- Brian LeBlanc, P. Eng., President and Principal of A Z Mining Professional Ltd. - Jerry Grant, P. Geo., Consulting Geologist. - Finley Bakker, P. Geo., Consulting Geologist to A Z Mining Professional Ltd.
+• Brian LeBlanc, P. Eng., President and Principal of A - Z Mining Professional Ltd.

+- Jerry Grant, P. Geo., Consulting Geologist to A Z Mining Professional Ltd. - Finley Bakker, P. Geo., Consulting Geologist to A Z Mining Professional Ltd.